babylonhealth/ios-playbook/Cookbook/Technical-Documents/DesignLibrary.md

 # DesignLibrary Technical Documentation

-This is a FAQ for `DesignLibrary`.
+The purpose of this document is provide information regarding

+- how you can use existing components
+- General Design Guidelines related to `DesignLibrary`.
+- how you can implement new components to `DesignLibrary`.

+## How to use DesignLibrary

-1. How can I reuse view controllers?
+- How can I reuse view controllers?

 ```swift
 DesignLibrary.viewControllersBuilder().navigationController(....)
 ```

-2. How can I use `DesignLibrary`?

-If you are working on a feature called `Foo` and you are following our architecture then you also have `FooRenderer` like
+- If you are working on a feature called `Foo` and you are following our architecture then you also have `FooRenderer` like

 ```swift
 struct Foo: BoxRenderer {